Keggin-AI/DataNetShare/README.md

 # DataNet Share

+# IMPORTANT INFORMATION

+USE VERSION 3.5 ON OTHER ANDROID DEVICES YOU WANT TO RECEIVE CONNECTION ON.
+FOR SOME REASON 4.0 -> 4.0 SLOWS SPEEDS BUT 4.0 -> 3.5 HAS GOOD SPEEDS.
+USE 4.0 ON THE SENDING DEVICE AND 3.5 ON THE RECEIVING DEVICE

 THIS README ALONG WITH THE ENTIRETY OF THE SOURCE CODE WAS MADE WITH AI USING GLM 5.2 FOR FREE.
 SORRY IF IT SAYS ANYTHING STUPID OR WRONG.
 ALL I KNOW IS THE APP WORKS!

 > Share your **unlimited mobile data** with other devices — without using your carrier's hotspot quota. v4.0 brings a **native C library** and **TCP window scaling**, more than **doubling real-world throughput** to 325–400 Mbps.